Signal-K/manuscript/content/Base.md

 ### Design Principles

 1. **Exploration and Discovery**: Focus on user exploration and discovery of new planets and alien life forms.
-2. **Base Building**: Incorporate resource management and base-building elements inspired by games like Hades Star and NMS.
-3. **Narrative Engagement**: Create engaging storylines and missions that guide players through the universe.
-4. **Resource Management**: Players should manage and gather resources for survival and growth.
 5. **Variety of Environments**: Introduce a diverse range of star types, planets, and alien life forms.
 6. **User Interaction**: Encourage user participation and contributions to the game world.
 7. **Flexible Gameplay**: Allow different play styles, including text-based and visual explorations.